Foundations-of-HPC/Foundations_of_HPC_2022/Basic/Benchmarking/running-HPL/hpl-on-intel.md

 # HPL benchmark using MKL multithread library

-The aim of this exercise is to compile the hpl benchmark against the mkl libraries and to tune it in order to get close to the theoretical peak performance of a node of the Ulysses cluster.
+The aim of this tutorial is to compile the hpl benchmark against the mkl libraries and to tune it in order to get close to the theoretical peak performance of a thin node on ORFEO.
 Exercise could also be performed on personal laptop/desktop and/or any computational resource you may have access.

 ## First part: Downloading and installing  HPL